Campbellton Neighbourhood Association

 A practical purchase with a meaningful local impact

-Our Campbellton YETI water bottles are available for $50, with 100% of proceeds reinvested directly into Campbellton initiatives - helping fund community projects, placemaking, and neighbourhood improvements.
+Our Campbellton YETI water bottles, Campbellton River Village t-shrits, and YETI coffee mugs are available with 100% of proceeds reinvested directly into Campbellton initiatives - helping fund community projects, placemaking, and neighbourhood improvements.

 You can purchase a YETI locally in Campbellton at: